Tarangire Sopa Lodge…

 Tarangire Sopa Lodge: Our full report

-The main area is large, spacious and cool with marble floors and high vaulted ceilings.
-To one side is the reception area where friendly staff greet you on arrival.
-Down a few stairs is a large lounge area with plenty of comfortable seating.
-Large windows look out over two sides making most of the views of the surrounding bush.
-To one side is the bar with a few easy chairs and a snooker table.
-Opposite the lounge is the restaurant, which can seat up to 150 people when full.
-Brown parquet floors and wooden chairs and tables make this a fairly characterless space as it is fairly monotone and lacking in any style or colour.
-At the far end is a large buffet area from which most meals are served.
-To one side of the restaurant glass doors lead onto a terrace overlooking the bush with tables and chairs shaded by umbrellas.
-To the other side, a door leads from the restaurant to an outdoor dining area, referred to as the barbecue terrace, where a barbecue buffet is served twice a week.
+Steps lead down to a large open lounge with plenty of comfortable seating areas.
+Floor-to-ceiling windows on two sides make this a very light and welcoming area to relax in, with views of the surrounding bush.
+To one side of the lounge is the bar with a few easy chairs and a snooker table.
+Tea and coffee are served here all day and cakes are on offer in the afternoon.
+Opposite the lounge is the restaurant, which is equally light and airy, and which seats up to 150.
+Parquet flooring and wooden chairs and tables make this a fairly characterless space that lacks much style or colour.
+At the far end is a large buffet area, from which most meals are served.
+To the front of the restaurant, glass doors lead onto a terrace overlooking the bush with tables and chairs shaded by umbrellas.
+To the other side, a door leads from the restaurant to an outdoor dining area, referred to as the barbecue terrace because a barbecue buffet is served here twice a week.

-All visitors to the Tarangire Sopa Lodge arrive with their own driver and guide as activities are not included here.
+All visitors to the Tarangire Sopa Lodge arrive with their own driver and guide for wildlife activities as the lodge has no guides or vehicles of its own.

 Our viewAlthough the main areas are dated, the recently renovated rooms are pleasantly decorated and comfortable.
-The staff here are all very friendly and welcoming and the lodge is spotlessly clean.
-Bearing this in mind we feel that Tarangire Sopa Lodge a good option for travellers on a bit of a budget who wish to visit this lesser known park.
+The staff are all very friendly and welcoming and the lodge is spotlessly clean and energetically managed.
+Bearing this in mind, we feel that Tarangire Sopa Lodge is a good option for travellers on a bit of a budget who wish to visit this lesser-known park.

-Ideal length of stay: We suggest 2 nights in order to explore Tarangire National Park
+Ideal length of stay: We suggest a two-night stay in order to explore Tarangire National Park.

-Directions: Tarangire Sopa Lodge is two hours by road from Arusha or 40 minutes from Kuro airstrip, located within the park.
+Directions: Tarangire Sopa Lodge is a two-hour drive from Arusha, or a 40-minute drive from Kuro airstrip, which is located within the park.

 Accessible by: Fly-and-Transfer